decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/projects/time/index.md

 For a detailed description of the protocols, datasets, as well as models of these data, please see the following paper:

 > Vashishtha, S., B. Van Durme, & A.S.
 White.
 2019.
 [Fine-Grained Temporal Relation Extraction](https://arxiv.org/pdf/1902.01390.pdf). [arXiv:1902.01390](https://arxiv.org/abs/1902.01390) [cs.CL].

+The code for generating the dataset files for Amazon Mechanical Turk (along with the stylesheets) can be found [here](https://github.com/FACTSlab/factslab-protocols).
+The fully dockerized code with our best model can be found [here](https://hub.docker.com/r/sidvash/temporal)